innerdesign/phoenix-dark/README.md

 - Optimised to work with the lit-html extension (js in html in js...).

 ### javascript
+almost there: note the deepest div is not correctly highlighted as HTML, but as a normal string.
+Not sure whether this depends on lit-html extension or the language services...
+Hopefully this will be adressed soon!
 ![js demo](./screenshots/js.png)
 ### pug
 ![pug demo](./screenshots/pug.png)